 To check the outdoor coil, disconnect the outdoor fan motor.
-Start the circuit in a Heating Mode (jumper R to W1 or W2) and observe the frost pattern on the face of the outdoor coil.
+Start the circuit in a Heating Mode (jumper R to W1) and observe the frost pattern on the face of the outdoor coil.
+A frost pattern should develop uniformly across the face of the outdoor coil starting at each tube at the Acutrol nipple locations.